shikhashikz/shikhashikz.github.io/_posts/2017-10-06-the-second-chance.md

 summary: My Favourite - Harry Potter book review
 ---

-I am a strong believer in the “chance situations “which life throws at you and loved the line “To: all who got a second chance and changed their life “ I received a DM via Twitter if I would like to review a book for an unpaid review.
+I am a strong believer in the “chance situations “which life throws at you.I loved the opening line of the book “To: all who got a second chance and changed their life “ I received a DM via Twitter if I would like to review a book for an unpaid review.
 My stock of reading lot was getting over and I was happy to receive the copy.
 I signed up for it.
 Before delving into what’s the book all about, I would like to point something about the cover.